Today, I want to address a crucial topic that demands our attention – the urgent need to unlearn audism and reshape our perceptions of deafness.

 We all need a squad, and allies play a vital role.
 Listen up, learn, and speak up for equal opportunities for the Deaf community.
 Be willing to challenge audist attitudes when encountered.

-Remember that unlearning audism is an ongoing journey to reshaping societal perspectives where world does not see deafness as a limitation but as a vibrant and valuable part of human diversity.
+Remember that unlearning audism is an ongoing journey to reshaping societal perspectives where the world does not see deafness as a limitation but as a vibrant and valuable part of human diversity.

 So, are you in?
 Let's do this!